Refefer/quickfind/README.md

 quickfind
 =========

-Fuzzy finder for the terminal.  `quickfind` can search both files in the file system or a ctags file.
+Fuzzy finder for the terminal.  `quickfind` can search files in the file system, ctags files, or anything that can pipe.

 Install
 -------